 What was Jesus like when he was a child?
-It’s a logical question and there is an answer despite the fact the Holy Bible tells very little about him from his birth till he started his ministry.
+It’s a logical question but the Holy Bible tells very little about him from his birth till he started his ministry.
 In fact the only firsthand account we have of those middle years comes from his mother, Mary.

 The Gospel According to Luke

-When Luke was writing his account of the life of the Christ in the early 60’s A.D., he interviewed as many eyewitnesses as he could find.1 Naturally Jesus’ mother was someone he wanted a perspective from.
+When Luke was writing his account of the life of the Christ (which experts say was in the early 60’s A.D., since the destruction of the Temple which came in 70 A.D., isn’t mentioned) he interviewed as many eyewitnesses as he could find.1 Naturally Mary, who was still alive at the time, was someone he wanted a perspective from.
 Like all godly mothers her memories were vivid, for even in her seniors years when Luke met her she still “kept all these things in her heart.”2

 A Boy Like & Unlike Any Other